wistefan/tmforum-poc/doc/federated-catalog/README.md

 Self-Description for the Service Offering (in that version) is still active.

 Thus, mapping will be easy(naming can provide confusion, but no technical issues).
-TMForum resources will have a 1-1...* relationship to self-descriptions, 1 self-description for each update.
+TMForum resources will have a 1-1...* relationship to self-descriptions, one self-description for each update.

 ## Graph structure

-The spec requires a graph-structure for the self-descirptions: [Product Perspective](https://gitlab.com/gaia-x/technical-committee/federation-services/federation-service-specifications/-/blob/master/docs/L05_FC_CCF/fc_ccf.md#product-perspective)
+The spec requires a graph-structure for the self-descriptions: [Product Perspective](https://gitlab.com/gaia-x/technical-committee/federation-services/federation-service-specifications/-/blob/master/docs/L05_FC_CCF/fc_ccf.md#product-perspective)
 > The Self-Description Graph contains the information imported from the Self-Descriptions that are known to the Catalogue and in an “active” life cycle state.
 The Self-Description Graph allows for complex queries across Self-Descriptions.

 Since [NGSI-LD](https://docbox.etsi.org/isg/cim/open/Latest%20release%20NGSI-LD%20API%20for%20public%20comment.pdf) relationships can be seen as a graph-structure, it might be possible to keep the self-description graph inside NGSI-LD.
-To fully work with the federated-catalog, this requires:
+To fully work with the Federated Catalog, this requires:

 * the TMForum-Application to porperly maintain the graph(relatively easy)
-* the Federated-Catalog implementation to translate graph-queries into NGSI-LD queries(possible in theory, maybe challanging, needs to be investigated)
+* the Federated Catalog implementation to translate graph-queries into NGSI-LD queries(possible in theory, maybe challanging, needs to be investigated)

 ## Unclarity on Participant/User-representation as self-description